containers/bootc/manpages-md/bootc-status.md

-This will output a YAML-formatted object using a schema intended to match a Kubernetes resource that describes the state of the booted container.
+This will output a YAML-formatted object using a schema intended to match a Kubernetes resource that describes the state of the booted system.

 The exact API format is not currently declared stable.

 # OPTIONS